bucketco/bucket-javascript-sdk/packages/vue-sdk/README.md

 </template>
 ```

-Note: To change the `user.id` or `company.id`, you need to update the props passed to `BucketProvider` instead of using these composables.
+Note: To change the `user.id` or `company.id`, you need to update the props passed to `ReflagProvider` instead of using these composables.

 ### `useClient()`

-Returns the `ReflagClient` used by the `BucketProvider`.
+Returns the `ReflagClient` used by the `ReflagProvider`.
 The client offers more functionality that
 is not directly accessible through the other composables.

 ```vue